Dpdl-io/Dpdl-sample-Apps/DpdlSimpleCryptApp.md

 This small Dpdl application module implements two functions suitable for AES-128 encryption and decryption of strings of data.

-The routines to encrypt and decrypt the data are implemented within Dpdl embedded C code using the small footprint cryptographic library 'TinyCrypt' https://github.com/intel/tinycrypt
+The routines to encrypt and decrypt the data are implemented within Dpdl embedded C code using the small footprint cryptographic C library 'TinyCrypt' https://github.com/intel/tinycrypt

-The two functions are implemented in the Dpdl code file 'dpdlSimpleCryptApp.h':
+The two dpdl functions are implemented in the Dpdl code file 'dpdlSimpleCryptApp.h':

 **`func encrypt(string data) return res`**